Aircloak/aircloak/tools/batch_queries/developer_guide.md

-To run the tool locally, you need to install go, version 1.9 or higher.
+To run the tool locally, you need to install go with `asdf install`.

 You first need to configure the tool, as explained in `user_guide.md`.
 Then, you can start it with `go run batch_queries.go`.

 To produce a standalone binary for Windows you can invoke the following command: